-Without a high school diploma, youth struggle to reach higher education or to find a career.
-Yet, one in five American youth did not finish high school in 2013.
+Without a high school diploma, many struggle to reach higher education or to find a career.
+Yet, one in five American adolescents did not finish high school in 2013.
 The number of disengaged youth who are neither working nor in school is 5.6 million, representing 14% of youth in the United States.
 The unfortunate reality is that many high school students face circumstances in life which make education a difficult task instead of a priority.

 In light of these statistics, the importance of mentorship in dropout prevention is clear.
 One study determined that at-risk youth with mentors have fewer depressive symptoms, greater acceptance by their peers, more positive beliefs about their ability to succeed in school, and better grades to succeed in school than their counterparts without mentors.
 Another report indicated that at-risk youth with mentors are more likely to be enrolled in college than those without a mentor.